melsman/mlkit/papers.md

 International Conference on Functional Programming (ICFP'99)_.
 Paris, France.
 September 1999. [pdf](/pdf/icfp99.pdf), [bibtex](/pdf/icfp99.bibtex.txt).

+* Mads Tofte. __A Brief Introduction to Regions__.
+Invited
+Talk.
+In _Proceedings on the 1998 ACM International Symposium on Memory Management (ISMM'98)_.
+Vancouver, 1998.

+* Mads Tofte and Lars Birkedal. __A Region Inference Algorithm__.
+In _Transactions on Programming Languages and Systems (TOPLAS)_.
+July 1998, vol 20, number 4, pages 734-767 (plus 24 pages of
+electronic appendix).

 * Martin Elsman. __Polymorphic Equality - No Tags Required__.
 In _Second
 International Workshop on Types in Compilation (TIL'98)_.
 Kyoto, Japan.
 March 1998. [pdf](/pdf/equality.pdf), [bibtex](/pdf/equality.bibtex.txt).

+* Mads Tofte and Jean-Pierre Talpin. __Region-Based Memory Management__.
+In _Information and Computation 132(2), pages 109-176_.
+1997.

+* Lars Birkedal, Mads Tofte and Magnus Vejlstrup. __From Region Inference to von Neumann Machines via Region Representation Inference__.
+In _Proceedings of the 23rd ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages_.
+January 1996.

+* Mads Tofte and Jean-Pierre Talpin. __Implementation of the Typed Call-by-value lambda-calculus using a Stack of Regions__.
+In _Proceedings of the 21st Annual ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages_.
+1994.

 ### Theses